 Transfer your benefit to a provident preservation fund: You may transfer your money to a provident preservation fund to provide for retirement.
 You could be able to make a one-off withdrawal depending on the rules of the preservation fund that you choose.

 Transfer to a retirement annuity: you will be preserving your benefit for retirement.

-Remember that the Fund has appointed Efficient Wealth to provide members with financial advice.
-Please make sure you contact them to assist you in making the right choices and helping you to retire comfortably one day.
+Portfolium has been appointed by the Board of Trustees as financial advisors, and they are on hand to assist you in making the right choices and helping you to retire comfortably one day.